-- Financial settlement - you can settle transactions in a secure environment and pay duties, taxes and disbursements.
+- Financial settlement - you can settle transactions in a secure environment and pay fees and disbursements

-- Requisitions - checks and verifications built into the electronic conveyancing system should significantly reduce the number of requisitions.
+- Requisitions - checks and verifications built into the eConveyancing system should significantly reduce the number of requisitions

 Operating requirements and participation rules

-Under the Electronic Conveyancing National Law (Queensland), the Registrar of Titles can determine the requirements for electronic lodgement networks and their operators, and set rules for participation in the networks.
+Under the Electronic Conveyancing National Law (Queensland), the Registrar of Titles can determine the requirements for electronic lodgement networks and their operators (operating requirements), and set rules for participation in the networks by subscribers such as legal practitioners and financial institutions (participation rules).
 In some circumstances, the Registrar can waive compliance with these requirements.

 Refer to the following for more information: